 Thus far, my research has focused broadly on trauma/PTSD, objectification theory, eating disorders, and culturally specific coping mechanisms with Women of Color.
 I have been very fortunate to collaborate on several interesting research projects, both nationally and internationally, that have encompassed these interests.
 My predissertation research project examined the relationships among sexual objectification, internalization of sociocultural standards of beauty, eating concerns and coping mechanisms in a sample of African American women.
 With my dissertation research, I am considering the roles of acculturation and acculturative stress in the relationship between sexual objectification, internalization, and disordered eating in a sample of Latina/x women, while also examining religious and spiritual coping as potential moderating variables.

 Raquel earned her B.A. in Psychology and B.S. in Family and Human Development from Arizona State University.
-She is currently a first year student in the Counseling Psychology Ph.D. program at the University of Missouri Kansas City and an adviser under Dr. Laurel Watson.
+She is currently a second year student in the Counseling Psychology Ph.D. program at the University of Missouri Kansas City and an adviser under Dr. Laurel Watson.
 Her research interests center around sexual assault, gender, sexuality, and substance abuse.
 In her free time Raquel enjoys watching live music, trying new restaurants and traveling.

 Luke Allen (he/him/his) completed his undergrad at Arizona State University earning a BA in Psychology, a BA in Philosophy, and a certification in Ethics.
 His master’s degree, in Counseling and Guidance, was completed at New Mexico State University.
 He loves hiking, traveling, reading (psychology, philosophy, ethics, fantasy/sci-fi), podcasts, musicals, red wine (mostly), and tea.
 His clinical and research interests, broadly, are centered around varying aspects of sexual and gender diversity with an emphasis on transgender youth.
 His adviser is Dr. Laurel Watson.